Orange-breasted falcon: Distribution and habitat

 The orange-breasted falcon formerly was found from southern Mexico all the way to northern Argentina.
 Its range is now much reduced.
 The only fairly recent records in Middle America are from Belize, Guatemala, and Panama, though it might still be present in southern Mexico.
-It is extremely rare or extirpateed in Costa Rica, Nicaragua, and Honduras.
+It is extremely rare or extirpated in Costa Rica, Nicaragua, and Honduras.
 There are no records in El Salvador.
 The species is present though rare in Brazil, Ecuador, Peru, and Venezuela.
 Its status is uncertain in Bolivia, Colombia, Guyana, Paraguay, Suriname, and Trinidad and Tobago.
 Specimens exist from all of this last list of countries, and most are believed to have a few resident pairs.
 Except in a very few locations it is very sparsely distributed.
 Knowledge of its distribution is clouded by the species' resemblance to the much more widespread and populous bat falcon.

 The orange-breasted falcon is dependent of tropical rain- and semi-deciduous forest with cliffs for nesting.
 It favors uninterrupted mature forest but also occurs in a mosaic landscape of forest and more open areas.

 Predation

 Black-and-white hawk-eagles (Spizaetus melanoleucus) and stygian owls (Asio stygius) are known predators of the orange-breasted falcon in Belize.
-Black vultures (Coragyps atratus) occcur throughout Middle and South America.
+Black vultures (Coragyps atratus) occur throughout Middle and South America.
 Their effect on the orange-breasted falcon appears to be through usurpation of nest sites.
 Falcon breeding success in a Guatemalan study was much greater at nests protected from Black Vultures.
 Africanized bees colonize the same type of cliffs as the falcons; no direct effects have been documented but the bees are known to affect other bird species.

 There is a camera trap record of a vampire bat (Desmodontinae sp.) feeding on an incubating female orange-breasted falcon.